Dương Văn Minh: Life in exile

 Minh was allowed to emigrate to France in 1983 and settled near Paris, and it was again assumed that the communists had permitted him to leave on the basis that he remain aloof from politics and history.
 In the late 1980s, there was speculation he would be allowed to return to Vietnam to live out his last years, but this did not happen.
-In 1988, he emigrated to US, and he lived in Pasadena, California with his daughter, Mai Duong.
+In 1988, he emigrated to the United States, and he lived in Pasadena, California, with his daughter, Mai Duong.
 He later needed a wheelchair for mobility.
 In exile, Minh kept his silence, did not talk about the events in Vietnam, and did not produce a memoir.

 Death

 On 5 August 2001, Minh fell at his home in Pasadena, California.
 He was taken to Huntington Memorial Hospital in Pasadena, where he died the following night at the age of 85.
 He was buried in Rose Hills Memorial Park in Whittier, California.
 Minh's death was largely unmourned by overseas Vietnamese, who were still angry at him for ordering South Vietnamese soldiers to put their weapons down, and who saw him as the officer responsible for South Vietnam's fall.